HammontreeWebDev/hammontree-full-stack-solutions-llc/README.md

      <br><br>
   4. Connect with Kaileb and Hammontree Full-Stack Solutions LLC via social media on the Socials page
      <br><br>
-5. Fill out a general inquiry form, website interest form, and book a free consulation on the Contact Me page<br><br>5.
-View Kaileb's skills and download his resume on the Resume page.
+  5. Fill out a general inquiry form, website interest form, and book a free consulation on the Contact Me page
+   <br><br>
+  6. View Kaileb's skills and download his resume on the Resume page.
         <br><br>
    **Navigate to** https://www.kailebhammontree.com/ and **let's have a chat** after you have looked around!
   ## Questions